-But, is it really that simple?
-To find out what might be right for you, we invite you to take our House or Condo Quiz—and, unlike many quizzes, this one can help to answer two important questions for you:
+To find out what might be right for you, you’re invited to take the House vs. Condo Quiz, which can help to answer two important questions:

 • Does it make sense to purchase a home or condo, or should I stay where am I for now?

 • If it does make sense to buy, which one could be better for me?